tinhangv/rename-scores/README.md

 ## Running Instructions:

-Run file rename-scores.cmd by doubleclicking on it. \n Enter the folder name of the files to be renamed, the folder must be in the 'rename-scores' folder. \n Enter the version number. \n
+Run file rename-scores.cmd by doubleclicking on it.
+Enter the folder name of the files to be renamed, the folder must be in the 'rename-scores' folder.
+Enter the version number.
-The program will prompt you to choose whether to proceed with the changes or not. \n
+The program will prompt you to choose whether to proceed with the changes or not.

--edit the csv file to add more instruments and abbreviations \n -all files in the folder must be the same format (Dorico, Finale, or Sibelius) \n
+-edit the csv file to add more instruments and abbreviations -all files in the folder must be the same format (Dorico, Finale, or Sibelius)

-Outputs: \n
+Outputs:
-	Folder path: The path of the folder \n
+	Folder path: The path of the folder
-	Program: The format of the file names \n
+	Program: The format of the file names
-	Title: The title of the project \n
+	Title: The title of the project
-	The files that will be renamed. \n
+	The files that will be renamed.
 	The files that will not be renamed.